sauspiel/barmaid/README.md

         "recover_job": 'RecoverJobHost3'
 </pre>

-"jobs": (optional) the path to your custom recover jobs. all *.rb files in this path will be loaded on startup</br>
+* "jobs": (optional) the path to your custom recover jobs. all *.rb files in this path will be loaded on startup
-"servers": (required) a list of servers in barman terms (should be equivalent to `barman list-server`)</br>
+* "servers": (required) a list of servers in barman terms (should be equivalent to `barman list-server`)
-"target": (required) a descriptive name for a target (or destination), has to be unique to a server (e.g. 'localhost')</br>
+* "target": (required) a descriptive name for a target (or destination), has to be unique to a server (e.g. 'localhost')
-"path": (required) filesystem path where the recover backup should be placed. when 'remote_ssh_cmd' is given, path is meant to be on the remote host, otherwise local</br>
+* "path": (required) filesystem path where the recover backup should be placed. when 'remote_ssh_cmd' is given, path is meant to be on the remote host, otherwise local</br>
-"remote_ssh_cmd": (optional) the recover will be done over ssh (same as 'barman recover --remote-ssh-command')</br>
+* "remote_ssh_cmd": (optional) the recover will be done over ssh (same as 'barman recover --remote-ssh-command')
-"recover_job_name": (optinal) a custom recover job script can be used for a target, for example to prepare several things before or after the recover. when not set, the default recover job will be triggered, which does just a 'barman recover'</br>
+* "recover_job_name": (optinal) a custom recover job script can be used for a target, for example to prepare several things before or after the recover. when not set, the default recover job will be triggered, which does just a 'barman recover'

 ## API